v0id-user/WasmChannel/README.md

 </div>

 ## Overview

-WasmChannel combines the performance of WebAssembly with the scalability of Cloudflare's edge infrastructure to create a high-performance real-time chat experience.
+WasmChannel combines the performance of WebAssembly with the scalability of Cloudflare's edge infrastructure to create a high-performance real-time chat experience in an intentionally over engineered distributed system.

 ### Key Features